francescovogelezang/DGA/chapter4.md

 (5) If an entity does not comply with one or more of the requirements of this Chapter even after having been notified in accordance with paragraph 3 by the competent authority, the entity shall:

-(a) lose its right to refer to itself as a ‘data altruism organisation recognised in the Union’ in any written and spoken communication;
+(a) lose its right to collect data made available by natural or legal persons on the basis of data altruism, perform the activities linked to the realisation of the data altruism purpose and refer to itself as a ‘data altruism organisation recognised in the Union’ in any written and spoken communication;

-(b) be removed from the register of recognised data altruism organisations.
+(b) be removed from the national and Union registers of recognised data altruism organisations.

 (6) If an entity included in the register of recognised data altruism organisations has its main establishment or legal representative in a Member State but is active in other Member States, the competent authority of the Member State of the main establishment or where the legal representative is located and the competent authorities of those other Member States shall cooperate and assist each other as necessary.
 Such assistance and cooperation may cover information exchanges between the competent authorities concerned and requests to take the supervisory measures referred to in this Article.

 ### Article 22 European data altruism consent form

-(1) In order to facilitate the collection of data based on data altruism, the Commission may adopt implementing acts developing a European data altruism consent form.
+(1) In order to facilitate the collection of data based on data altruism, the Commission may adopt delegated acts developing a European data altruism consent form, in cooperation with the European Data Innovation Board.
 The form shall allow the collection of consent across Member States in a uniform format.
-Those implementing acts shall be adopted in accordance with the advisory procedure referred to in Article 29 (2).
+Those delegated acts shall be adopted in accordance with the advisory procedure referred to in Article 28.

 (2) The European data altruism consent form shall use a modular approach allowing customisation for specific sectors and for different purposes.